openalpr/doc/source/getting_started.rst

 Create an Account
 =================

-Watchman software handles recognizes license plate data from a surveillance camera stream.
+Watchman software handles recognizing license plate data from a surveillance camera stream.
 Visit https://cloud.openalpr.com/account/register to sign up for a new account.
 You will be emailed an activation link shortly.